City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 *   `--dry-run`: Dry run mode, prints the count of applications that would be deleted without actually deleting anything.
 *   `--ignore-5-years-restriction`: Bypass the 5-year retention restriction and delete matching applications regardless of their creation time.

-**Cronjob:**
+**Cron job:**

-This command is intended to be run as a monthly cronjob to automatically purge old draft/expired applications.
+This command is intended to be run as a monthly cron job to automatically purge old draft/expired applications.

-Example cronjob configuration (runs once a month, e.g., on the 1st of the month at 3:00 AM):
+Example cron job configuration (runs once a month, e.g., on the 1st of the month at 3:00 AM):
 ```cron
 0 3 1 * * python manage.py cleanup_applications --employer-drafts --youth-expired
 ```